-Just a short walk from Anguk-dong is Unhyeongung Royal Residence, which functioned as the residence of the Heungseon Daewongun, the noble class of politicians that existed during the end of the Joseon Dynasty (1820-1898).
-As you enter the palace, you’ll find an exhibit building on the opposite side of the tourism information booth.
+A hanbok experience program is available in the exhibition hall, located opposite the tourism information booth.
 You can try on gwanbok, which was worn by officials, dangeui, a formal dress for women, or even hanbok for children.
-There is a plethora of gorgeous places for photo ops within the grounds of the palace.
+There are a plethora of gorgeous places for photos within the grounds of the palace.
 Customers can choose whatever clothing item they’d like to try, or ask for recommendations from the staff, and get about 20 minutes of wearing the clothes before they need to be returned for the next customer.
-Check on the center’s website to find more information about seeing performances and reenactments of the traditional wedding ceremony of King Gojong to his queen, Myeongseonghwanghu.
+Check on the center’s website to find more information about seeing performances and reenactments of the traditional wedding ceremony of King Gojong to his queen, Empress Myeongseong.

-* This column was last updated in June 2016, and therefore information may differ from what is presented here.
+* This column was last updated in July 2017, and therefore information may differ from what is presented here.
 We advise you to check details from the official websites before visiting.